-Fig. 5.110 Total relocated mass to lower plenum with ATHLET-CD version 3.2 and 3.3
+Fig. 5.119 Total relocated mass to lower plenum with ATHLET-CD versions 3.2.1, 3.3.0 and 3.3.1

-The thermal-hydraulic behaviour during the quench phase is illustrated in Fig. 5.110 and Fig. 5.111, with the spatial distribution of the water in the primary coolant system and the core status (rod temperatures and relocation profiles) for the time points 174 min and 210 min.
+The thermal-hydraulic behaviour in the simulation with ATHLET-CD 3.3.1 during the quench phase is illustrated in Fig. 5.120 and in Fig. 5.121, with the spatial distribution of the water in the primary coolant system and the core status (rod temperatures and relocation profiles) for the time points 174 min and 210 min.
 The color scale for water distribution goes from blue (only water) to white (no water) and for the rod temperatures from dark blue (0 K) to light yellow (2500 K).
 The core status is represented by the four concentric rings of fuel elements, from the central (ROD1) to the outer ring (ROD4), together with the corresponding groups of control rods.

 At the time of pump restart a clear separation of water and steam/hydrogen exists.
-The water level in the core is about 1.2 m and in equilibrium with the level in the downcomer (Fig. 5.110).
-Loop A is nearly empty, only about 6000 kg remained in the loop seal.
+The water level in the core is about 1.2 m and in equilibrium with the level in the downcomer

+(Fig. 5.120).
+Loop A (pressurizer loop) is nearly empty, only about 6000 kg remained in the loop seal.
 The letdown is connected to the loop seal of this loop (cold leg A1), while the make-up flow feeds into loop B (cold leg B1) between pump and pressure vessel.
 Fuel rod melting occurs mainly in the innermost core channels, creating a cavity above the elevations 2.4 from the core bottom, with a maximum diameter of 2.3 m.
 This fuel melt relocates later to lower core regions, leading to a partial flow channel blockage.
-The outer fuel rods do not melt significantly.
+The outer fuel rods do not melt significantly, only the control rods.

-Fig. 5.111 TMI-2 - Plant status at time 174 min
+Fig. 5.120 TMI-2 - Plant status at time 174 min